UnniAmbady/Hypersonic_EDA/README.md

 # Hypersonic_EDA
-Make  .ipynb from any Tabular Data, from a URL (Example: AIAP_data)
+Make  .ipynb from any Tabular Data, from a URL (Example: AIAP_database)